METALS-Copper eases after China Q2 data

 * GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl

-* Zinc touches lowest June 2017 (Adds official prices, link to metals column)
+* Zinc touches lowest June 2017 (Updates throughout, changes dateline from MELBOURNE)

 By Zandi Shabalala